AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

     <b></b>
   </p>

-3- You will make use of some test users to test the application you are working on :
+3- You will make use of some test users to test the application you are working on:
   - **bob.support@company.com** (Support user)
   - **alice.support@company.com** (Support user)
   - **david.admin@company.com** (Admin user)